Jasmine Choi: Music career

 A recording of her performances of Mozart's Concerto for Flute and Harp K. 299 and the Concerto for Flute K. 314 (called Jasmine Choi plays Mozart) was released in 2006 in Korea by Sony BMG.
 She later held the post of associate principal flute of the Cincinnati Symphony Orchestra under Paavo Järvi and principal flute of the Vienna Symphony under Fabio Luisi.

 Choi served as Principal Flute of the Vienna Symphony Orchestra from May 2012 to August 2013, the first Korean-born member of the orchestra in its history.
 With members of the orchestra, she made a commercial recording of flute quartets by Mozart.

+Choi was the 2018 artist-in-residence for the Sejong Arts Center of Seoul.
+Choi was also the artist-in-residence for the New York Classical Players from 2018 to 2021.

 Choi has transcribed the violin concerti of Mendelssohn and Tchaikovsky for flute.
 She has also transcribed the Introduction and Rondo Capriccioso of Saint-Saens, for flute.
 In addition, Choi has commercially recorded works of Claude Bolling in 2012 (Sony Classical) and the 12 Fantasies for Solo Flute by Georg Philipp Telemann (Austrian Gramophone).
 Mark Laycock has written a flute concerto for Choi.
-In 2016, she was named as Cultural Ambassador in her hometown Daejon, Korea.
+Choi has been named as an official cultural ambassador in her hometown Daejon, Korea.

+On May 6, 2021, Choi announced on her Twitter and Facebook that she co-created a product alongside Kalb Manufaktur, the SmartCase.

+On April 25, 2025, it was announced that Choi had accepted a position at the Indiana University Jacobs School of Music, and as of August 1, 2025, is on the teaching staff as a flute professor.